Kernelizations for the hybridization number problem on multiple nonbinary trees: A polynomial kernel for a bounded number of trees

 \begin{lemma} Let~$q\in\{0,\ldots ,t-1\}$ (with~$t=|\cT|$) and let~$(X,\cT,k)$ be an instance of \HN without nontrivial common pendant subtrees or maximal common $q'$-star chains of more than $(5k)^{t-q'}$ leaves, for~$q<q'\leq t-1$.
 Let $(X',\cT',k)$ be the instance obtained after applying the chain reduction to a maximal common $q$-star chain $C=(x_1,\ldots ,x_p)$ of~$\cT$ with~$p>(5k)^{t-q}$.
 Then~$r(\cT)\leq k$ if and only if~$r(\cT')\leq k$. \end{lemma} \begin{proof} It is clear that if~$r(\cT)\leq k$ then~${r(\cT')\leq k}$ because the chain reduction only deletes leaves (and suppresses and deletes vertices).

 It remains to prove the other direction.
-Assume that~$r(\cT')\leq k$, i.e. there exists a network~$N'$ that displays~$\cT'$ and has~$r(N')\leq k$.
+Assume that~$r(\cT')\leq k$, \revB{that is}, there exists a network~$N'$ that displays~$\cT'$ and has~$r(N')\leq k$.
 Define~$m:=(5k)^{t-q-1}$.
 Hence, there are no common chains of~$\cT$ of more than~$m$ leaves that have a common parent in more than~$q$ of the trees.

 Let~$C'=(x_1,\ldots ,x_{5km})$.
 First observe that~$C'$ is a common chain of~$\cT'$ and, moreover, that~$C'$ is a common $q'$-star chain of~$\cT'$ with~$q'\geq q$.
 Moreover, we claim the following.

 \begin{claim} Any two leaves in~$\{ x_1,\ldots ,x_{5km-1}\}$ have a common parent in a tree~$T\in\cT$ if and only if they have a common parent in the corresponding tree~$T'\in\cT'$. \end{claim}